 The intention is to distinguish newsletters, promotional content, and automated subscriptions from personal correspondence and important work emails.

-The entire process typically takes just a few minutes, depending on the size of your inbox,.
+The entire process typically takes just a few minutes, depending on the size of your inbox.
 It then presents you with a complete list of all your subscriptions in one convenient dashboard.

 Unsubscribe

-For subscriptions you no longer want or never intended to receive, the unsubscribe option removes you from the mailing list.
+For subscriptions you nolonger want or never intended to receive, the unsubscribe option removes you from the mailing list.

-Instead of hunting through individual emails to find tiny unsubscribe links buried in fine print, Unroll Me handles the entire process automatically.
+Instead of hunting through individual emails to find tiny unsubscribe links buried in fine print, Unroll me handles the entire process automatically.

 This feature alone can eliminate dozens or even hundreds of unwanted emails from flooding your inbox going forward.